In this Q&A, our expert explains how to measure your broadband connection for packet loss by using ping and trace route.

-QUESTION: How do I conduct a packet loss test?
-I know the message to ping a site and the trace route message, but I have heard several people refer to packet loss on their broadband connection, and I suspect that I may be suffering from packet loss because when I do a speed test, it is way down from what it used to be.
-I have not changed any hardware or implemented any new applications.
+How do I conduct a packet loss test?
+When I do a speed test, it is way down from what it used to be, and I haven't changed any hardware or added any new applications.

 Measuring packet loss from home over a broadband connection can be a difficult task.
 Packet loss can occur anywhere along the path between your computer and the destination you are trying to reach over the Internet.
 Packet loss is typically a result of one or more of the following: network congestion, overworked routers and switches, slow roundtrip times, or possibly a result of traffic prioritization schemes used by service providers or the company hosting the site you are trying to access.